Altrincham Word Fest

 The Poetry Café, 22 Betterton St, London WC2H 9BX | Monday 9 December | 7.00 – 9.00 pm

-I will be joined by guest poets Mimi Khalvati, Todd Swift, Rishi Dastidar and Yogesh Patel.
+I was joined by guest poets Mimi Khalvati, Todd Swift, Rishi Dastidar and Yogesh Patel.

 Verbose: Fire and Water